Green Tomato Relish

 Total Time: 55

-Here's the perfect solution for early-summer tomato cravings (or for those end-of-season fruits that don't ripen before the frost).
+Here's the perfect solution for early-summer tomato cravings (or for those end-of-season fruits that don't ripen before the frost) -- green tomato relish.
 For prettiest results, use a variety of colorful bell peppers: orange, yellow, purple, red, and green.
 If you'd like a little heat, add a jalapeno or two.

 Note: If you're pressed for time, you can pulse the vegetables in a food processor until they're chopped into 1/4-inch pieces.
 Dicing the vegetables by hand takes more time, but it makes the relish look extra pretty.